sjentsch/lsjDocs/Ch13/Ch13_ANOVA_01.rst

 As the plot makes clear, there is a larger improvement in mood for participants in the ``joyzepam`` group than for either the ``anxifree`` group or the ``placebo`` group.
-The ``anxifree`` group shows a larger mood gain than the ``placebo`` group, but the difference isn’t as large.
+The ``anxifree`` group shows a larger mood gain than the ``placebo`` group, but the difference is not as large.
 The question that we want to answer is are these difference “real”, or are they just due to chance?

 .. ----------------------------------------------------------------------------